deadc0de6/dotdrop/index.md

 [Dotdrop](https://github.com/deadc0de6/dotdrop) is a dotfile manager written in Python3 that provides efficient ways of managing your dotfiles.
-It is especially powerful when it comes to manage those across different hosts.
+It is especially powerful when it comes to managing those across different hosts.

 * [✔] **VERSIONED**